 Your views on our service

 We recognise the importance of getting the views of disabled people in order to develop our service.
-If you have visited the Library, please take a few minutes to complete this survey and email it to us at email@example.com.
-All responses will be entirely confidential.
-Contact us if you would like us to send you the survey in another format.
+If you have visited the Library and would like to comment on our services, please email us at email@example.com.